nextunicorn2026/awesome-obsidian-vault-HGI/README.md

 # Awesome List of Obsidian vaults

+> [!NOTE]
+> Not all of the vaults are compatible with Obsidian's Markdown syntax.
+Some of them come from static site generators, such as Hugo.

 A curated list of awesome resources, templates, guides for developers, digital gardeners, and learners as an obsidian vault (basically markdown format with assets).

-> Not all vaults are Obsidian compatible (markdown syntax), some of them are from static site generators like HUGO

 ## Table of vault + website classified by topics